NDevTK/writeups/privacy.md

 # Writeups Privacy Policy
 This website may store Cookies and use Google Analytics <https://www.google.com/policies/privacy/partners/> because I would like to know what posts and themes need improving.
 It also uses GitHub Pages <https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement> and Google Fonts <https://fonts.google.com/>.
+If your wondering about the lack of Cookie banner, it went on holiday.

 # `ndev.tk` Privacy Policy
 The following services are in use `cdn.jsdelivr.net`, Cloudflare, GitHub pages, Google embed.